Frequently Asked Questions

 General

-• Owning a house brings pride of ownership; and offers a sense of stability and security
+• Owning a house brings pride of ownership, and offers a sense of stability and security.

-Also buying a house in a foreign country can be quite a challenging process.
+In addition, buying a house in a foreign country can be quite a challenging process.

-FVB De Boer is a boutique firm, focused on expats, offering independent, unbiased, and expert financial guidance on:
+FVB De Boer is a boutique firm focused on expats, offering independent, unbiased, and expert financial guidance on:

 • Mortgages